 The Fraternity's International Headquarters' staff has the principle goal of supporting all of the various activities of the Fraternity as efficiently and effectively as possible.
-Currently comprised of about 50 dedicated individuals, they help administer the programs and policies that the Fraternity's members adopt.
+They help administer the programs and policies that the Fraternity's members adopt.
 They are the only paid employees for the Fraternity.